 Recognizing this, CBT always begins with a detailed assessment of your eating.
 Next, it tries to identify patterns of undereating and modify them Because eating enough is so essential to recovery, the initial focus is CBT is on changing behaviors.

 - Psychoeducation to understand what maintains the eating disorder and medical consequences

 - Implementation of regular sufficient meals (usually 3 meals per day plus 2 to 3 snacks)

 - Meal planning

-- Introduction of forbidden foods
+- Introduction of “forbidden” or feared foods (exposure)